Why do I need to calibrate my sound level meter?26th feb 2011

 - Field calibration: the user field calibrates their meter before they begin measuring, and

 - Periodic calibration (or verification): calibration (or recalibration) carried by the manufacturer or a calibration house 'periodically' (often set by the manufacturer for warranty purposes) to check the instrument is performing as expected.

 What is field calibration?

 Field calibration should be carried out before you begin your measurements, and when you finish (to check the calibration).
 If you need to use your measurements in any planning or legal scenario this is vital.
 This is done using an acoustic calibrator (a Class 1 or 2 reference acoustic source depending on your sound meter).
-It does not have to be done before an after each measurement, but instead before and after each series of measurements you do.
-For example, if you are taking several measurements in a factory during the whole day you would be advised to carry out field calibration when you start and then again if you have a break for lunch, and then again when you restart and stop at the end of the day. and so on.
-This is slightly different in the case of a noise dosimeter, you should field calibrate it before attaching it the person who will wear it all day, and then you would calibrate it again at the end of their shift when you remove it from them.
+It does not have to be done before and after each measurement, but instead before and after each series of measurements you do.
+For example, if you are taking several measurements in a factory during the whole day you would be advised to carry out field calibration when you start and then again if you have a break for lunch, and then again when you restart and stop at the end of the day, and so on.
+This is slightly different in the case of a noise dosimeter, you should field calibrate it before attaching it to the person who will wear it all day, and then you would calibrate it again at the end of their shift when you remove it from them.